Amazing Places to Celebrate Holi in India

 ₹ 9,000 onwards View Packages

-The most anticipated festival of all times that goes from bizarre traditions, mouth-watering mathris and ghujias to DJs and Bhaang with a splash of colours, sparks, music, and dance.
+The most anticipated festival of all time that goes from bizarre traditions, mouth-watering mathris, and thujas to DJs and Bhaang with a splash of colors, sparks, music, and dance.
 Take-A-Breath.
 Well, that's Holi for you!

 Holi in India is the time of the year that raises a toast to the country's diversity.
-Where people regardless of caste, creed, gender, age and what not, come together in harmony to celebrate the festival of colours.
+People, regardless of caste, creed, gender, age, and whatnot, come together in harmony to celebrate the festival of colors.
+There are several popular places to celebrate Holi in India because of their unique cultures and vibes.

 Holi is celebrated in March on the day after the full moon.
-Holi 2024 began on 24th March and ended on 25th March.
+Holi 2025 will begin on 14 March and will end on 15 March.
 Although in places like West Bengal and Odisha, Holi takes place a day earlier while the festivities in Mathura and Vrindhavan commence a week early.

 Holi - History, Mythologies, Legends & Beyond